E-ISSN:2583-2468

 And the thrust force is determined by the expression:

-asejar_131_Formula02.JPG where p is the number of pole pairs of the motor, yd yq are the magnetic fluxes generated by the permanent magnets on the d-axis and q-axis, respectively.
+where p is the number of pole pairs of the motor, asejar_131_29.jpg are the magnetic fluxes generated by the permanent magnets on the d-axis and q-axis, respectively.

 To facilitate the design of the controller, we choose the d-axis to align with the magnetic flux axis of the rotor's permanent magnets.
 Therefore, the thrust force expression can be rewritten as follows: